hazelcast/hazelcast-python-client/README.md

 ### Specifying Logging Format

-Logging format can be set using `format` and `datefmt` arguments.
+Logging format can be set using the `format` and `datefmt` arguments.

-Handlers will use the `format` string to specify to logging output.
-You can look into the available format attributes from the [LogRecord attributes](https://docs.python.org/3/library/logging.html#logrecord-attributes) documentation.
+Handlers will use the `format` string to specify the logging output.
+See the available format attributes in the [LogRecord attributes](https://docs.python.org/3/library/logging.html#logrecord-attributes) documentation.

-Date and time format used in format attributes such as `%(asctime)s` can be specified using `datefmt` argument. `datefmt` should be a legal format string for [time.strftime()](https://docs.python.org/3/library/time.html#time.strftime).
+Date and time format used in the format attributes such as `%(asctime)s` can be specified using `datefmt` argument. `datefmt` should be a legal format string for [time.strftime()](https://docs.python.org/3/library/time.html#time.strftime).

 Below is an example of this configuration and its output.